 Sometimes it is vertical and appears normal but because of lack of space it can't erupt in oral cavity.

 Sometimes tooth is completely lying horizontally & which is completely in bone.
 This kind of impacted third molar are most difficult to remove.

 If not removed third molar may cause serious complications as mentioned below.

 Impacted third molar leads to infection in surrounding tissues causing severe pain & swelling.

 It also damage adjacent teeth and because of causing pressure on adjacent teeth it may lead to crowding of teeth.

 More serious problem may occur if the sac surrounding the impacted tooth becomes filled woth fluid and enlarges to form a cyst.
-If grows it may hallow out the jaw and permanently damage adjacent tooth & nerves, develop from its walls & more serious surgical procedure may required to remove it.
+If grows it may hallow out the jaw and permanantly damage adjacent tooth & nerves, develop from its walls & more serious surgical procedure may required to remove it.